DarienLibrary/website_content/content/_finished/jobs/jobs-kls-collection-development-librarian.md

 <br />

 ### To Apply
 This is a full-time position (37.5 hour/week) that will include weekdays, evenings, and up to two weekends per month.
-To apply, please submit a resume, cover letter, and a Collection Development Philosophy Statement to Brittany Netherton at [bnetherton@darienlibrary.org](mailto:bnetherton@darienlibrary.org "Email Brittany") by Friday, December 4th.
+To apply, please submit a resume, cover letter, and a Collection Development Philosophy Statement to Brittany Netherton at [bnetherton@darienlibrary.org](mailto:bnetherton@darienlibrary.org "Email Brittany") by Friday, December 11th.

-The anticipated start date for this position is January 2, 2021.
 <br />
 <br />